 A careless, negligent action by a doctor, nurse, or hospital worker can change your life forever.
 Thousands of individuals are harmed by employees at doctor’s offices and in hospitals each year.
 If you were injured or harmed by a medical mistake that could have been avoided, you may be eligible to seek compensation from the party responsible.
-A skilled and experienced West Virginia medical malpractice lawyer can make this possible.
+A skilled and experienced Charleston medical malpractice lawyer can make this possible.

-In West Virginia and throughout the United States, the term “medical malpractice” encompasses a broad variety of mistakes and errors that are made in doctor’s offices, hospitals, dentist’s offices, clinics, and all types of medical facilities and institutions.
+All throughout the United States, the term “medical malpractice” encompasses a broad variety of mistakes and errors that are made in doctor’s offices, hospitals, dentist’s offices, clinics, and all types of medical facilities and institutions.
 Mistakes made which lead to medical malpractice are those that could have been avoided had the medical professional not been negligent, reckless, or otherwise careless.

 The basic premise of medical malpractice law states that medical workers have a professional and legal duty to provide a certain degree of care and exercise skill when providing healthcare services to patients.
-When a doctor, nurse, or other type of medical professional fails to do this and causes injury and/or death instead, the mistake or error is said to be an act of medical malpractice.
+When a doctor, nurse, or other type of medical professional fails to do this and causes injury and/or death instead, the mistake or error is said to be an act of malpractice.